The Bankrate promise

 Annual fee winner: Capital One Venture

-The Venture Card has a $95 annual fee, while its premium counterpart has a $395 annual fee.
+The Venture Card has a $95 annual fee, while the Venture X has a $395 annual fee.
 This makes the Capital One Venture the obvious winner.
-Note, though, the Venture X provides cardholders with a $300 statement credit toward Capital One Travel purchases, which could significantly offset the yearly fee.
+Note, though, that the Venture X provides cardholders with a number of benefits that can significantly offset the yearly fee, including up to $300 in annual statement credits for Capital One Travel purchases.

 Foreign transaction fee winner: Tie